 I’m sure you’ve heard the phrase “living paycheck to paycheck”, and if you’re like me in college, you might be living it right now.
-The good news is, it’s temporary!
 In my role as a coach, I have the pleasure of working with people to help them pass the CPA Exam.
-Instead of living paycheck to paycheck, I find myself living score release to score release.
-I’m so invested in my client’s process & their success, I am counting the days until they receive their results.
-I can’t wait to celebrate with them when they pass their exams.
+I’m living my own version of paycheck to paycheck…score release to score release.
+I count the days to score release right alongside the candidates I’m working with, and I can’t wait to celebrate with them when they pass their exams.

 But that isn’t always the outcome.
 Sometimes, we come up short.
 You may experience this along the way on your journey to CPA, too.
 This recent quarter, I had two clients receive what is- in my opinion- one of the hardest pills to swallow…the dreaded 74.
 That experience inspired me to write this blog post and share with you how I help my clients bounce back from a 74 and answer the question “Where do I go from here?”